avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-yocto-c-sdk/voyager-demo/QUICKSTART.md

 > **Note:**
 > The board is up & running if LED0 is on constantly & LED1 is flashing.
 If neither of these conditions are true, try power-cycling the board.

-# Establish Communications with the MaaXBoard
+# Connecting to the MaaXBoard

 <details><summary><b>Option 1: SSH to the MaaXBoard</b></summary>